Our role in handling complaints and misconduct

 Should you feel that you wish to take your complaint further, the PCC holds the police force to account and also has the legal power to hold the chief constable to account.

-The Independent Police Complaints Commission (IPCC) (external link)considers appeals from people who are dissatisfied with the way a police force has dealt with their complaint.
+The Independent Office for Police Conduct (IOPC) (formerly the Independent Police Complaints Commission) considers appeals from people who are dissatisfied with the way a police force has dealt with their complaint.

-The police force and PCCs are also obliged by law to refer certain complaints to the IPCC.
-HMICFRS and the IPCC have a duty to co-operate with each other.
+The police force and PCCs are also obliged by law to refer certain complaints to the IOPC.
+HMICFRS and the IOPC have a duty to co-operate with each other.

 Complaints about the conduct of individual officers